microsoft/Mastering-the-Marketplace/saas/labs/lab5-implementing-meter-billing/README.md

 }
 ```

-1.This confirms a usage has been repoted to Microsoft to bill the customer aganist that feature usage.
+9. This confirms a usage has been repoted to Microsoft to bill the customer aganist that feature usage.

 **Congratulations!** You have finished this lab.